 The Pearson and adjoining Mach claims lie about 20 km to the south-southwest of Seabridge Gold’s prolific KSM property, home to the world’s largest reserves of copper and gold.

 The former Granduc copper mine, British Columbia’s 2nd largest Besshi deposit after Windy Craggy, is situated 2km to the southwest.
-Garibaldi Resources’ E&L nickel prospect, subject of intense exploration interest in 2017, lies 38km to the northwest along the path of the South Unuk/Harrymel Fault (which coincides with Kyba’s “Red Line”).
+Garibaldi Resources’ E&L nickel prospect, subject of intense exploration interest in 2017 and 2018, lies 38km to the northwest along the path of the South Unuk/Harrymel Fault (which coincides with Kyba’s “Red Line”).
 Both Garibaldi’s E&L property and Teuton’s Pearson property lie within gravity highs (see Fig. entitled Gravity Anomaly Map).

 Teuton presently owns a 100% interest in the Pearson and adjoining Mach claims.
+Management is currently seeking an option partner for this property.

 In early 2013 the previous owner of the Pearson property (Castle Resources) had an independent consulting company (Caracle Creek International Consulting) model and interpret a series of EM anomalies on the Pearson property as defined by a 2010 airborne survey.
 The resulting work identified a major, 2+km long target—see accompanying figures.